 10. Second-hand transactions attracted investors

 Second-hand luxury transactions attracted massive attention in the capital market in 2017.
 This trend continued in 2018.
-Millennial consumers resonate with the concept of sustainable development and co-sharing, which symbols an emerging second-hand transaction market with a volume of USD 1500B.
+Millennial consumers resonate with the concept of sustainable development and co-sharing, symbolized by an emerging second-hand transaction market with a volume of USD 1500B.
 In 2018, many second-hand platforms acquired financing, including New York-based sneaker consignment platform StadiumGoods.com, French refurbished electronic product platform Back Market, American second-hand luxury menswear platform Grailed, and American second-hand luxury consignment platform The RealReal.

 11. Brands and retailers embraced digitalization in the fashion industry